Jack Straw: Early life

-Member of Parliament from 1979 to 2015

 Early parliamentary career (1979–1997)

 Straw stood unsuccessfully as the Labour parliamentary candidate for the safe Conservative Tonbridge and Malling constituency in the February 1974 election.
 In 1977, he was selected to stand for Labour in its safe Blackburn seat at the subsequent general election, after Barbara Castle decided not to seek re-election there.
 He won the seat at the 1979 general election.

 Straw's first Shadow Cabinet post was as Shadow Education Secretary from 1987 to 1992 and he briefly served as Shadow Secretary of State for the Environment under John Smith from 1992 to 1994.
-When Tony Blair became leader after Smith's death, he chose Straw to succeed him as Shadow Home Secretary.
+When Tony Blair became leader following Smith's death, he chose Straw to succeed him as Shadow Home Secretary.
 Like Blair, Straw believed Labour's electoral chances had been damaged in the past by the party appearing to be "soft on crime", and he developed a reputation as being even more authoritarian than the Conservative Home Secretary Michael Howard.
 Straw garnered particular attention for comments condemning "aggressive beggars, winos and squeegee merchants" and calling for a curfew on children.

 Home Secretary (1997–2001)

-Appointed as Home Secretary after the 1997 general election, he brought forward the Regulation of Investigatory Powers Act 2000, increased police powers against terrorism and proposed to remove the right to trial by jury in certain cases.
+Appointed as Home Secretary following the 1997 general election, he brought forward the Regulation of Investigatory Powers Act 2000, increased police powers against terrorism and proposed to remove the right to trial by jury in certain cases.
 These policies won praise from Margaret Thatcher who once declared "I would trust Jack Straw's judgement.
 He is a very fair man."
 They were deemed excessively authoritarian by his former students' union, which in 2000 banned him from the building—a policy which lapsed in 2003.
 However, he also incorporated the European Convention on Human Rights into British law, finalising the de jure abolition of the death penalty with the passage of the Human Rights Act 1998.